Bekosh34/BekoErasmus/README.md

 BekoErasmus
-This repository contains two Java projects developed by Beko as part of the Erasmus program.
+This repository contains two Java projects developed by Beko.
 Each project serves a different purpose and demonstrates various programming concepts and technologies.

 Projects Overview
 1. davidprogramming